Wombu/XModNN/README.md

 - sklearn 1.3.0
 - seaborn 0.12.2

-To train, validate and run XModNN you would need ot generate four different files located in /data containing the information of the data (1.), the class-labels per sample id (2.), the structure file to create the ModNN (3.) and the hierarchy file for adjsuting the biological information for the network based on the KEGG or GO or any other functional hierarchy:
+To train, validate and run XModNN you would need ot generate four different files located in /data containing the information of the data (1.), the class-labels per sample id (2.), the structure file to create the ModNN (3.) and the hierarchy file for adjusting the biological information for the network based on the KEGG or GO or any other functional hierarchy:
 Required files in /data:
 1. dataset.csv
   columnames: sample ids